Educating and connecting entrepreneurs and scientists

 As the largest student city in Germany, Berlin is home to four universities, seven technical colleges and more than 30 privately-run academies.
-Included in this academic standing are two universities of excellence, the Free University of Berlin and the Humboldt University of Berlin, as well as some internationally-renowned technical colleges.
+Included in this academic standing are two universities of excellence, Freie Universität Berlin and Humboldt-Universität zu Berlin, as well as some internationally-renowned technical colleges.

 Berlin is the most popular location for students students coming from abroad.
-One the one hand, the Brain City Berlin has a reputation for excellent scientific study programmes and on the other hand offer various opportunites to gain insight and experience from innovative companies like Cisco, Deutsche Bahn and General Electric.The city’s technology centres called Zukunftsorte ("centers of the future") offer unique development potential to work collaboratively, transfer knowledge effectively and develop exciting new products and technology.
+One the one hand, Brain City Berlin has a reputation for excellent scientific study programmes and on the other hand offer various opportunites to gain insight and experience from innovative companies like Cisco, Deutsche Bahn and General Electric.The city’s technology centres called Zukunftsorte ("centers of future innovations") offer unique development potential to work collaboratively, transfer knowledge effectively and develop new products and technology.

-Most of Berlins scientific institutions also provide a Dual Career Network for couples who are new to the city.
+Most of Berlins scientific institutions also provide a Dual Career Network for couples who are coming to the city together.
 This service-orientated network provides advice to accompanying partners interested in rebooting their career in the capital, including consultation and coaching.

 Science and more